-Pye barn is a contemporary timber framed aisled barn conversion in rural Oxfordshire.
+Pye Barn is a contemporary timber framed aisled barn conversion in rural Oxfordshire.
 The original barn conversion was undertaken in the 1930s by architect John Pym and was featured in Country Life magazine in November 1935.
 Although impressive, the property was in need of modernisation.

-David undertook a contemporary redesign and renovation of the barn.
+As barn conversion architect, David undertook a contemporary redesign and renovation of the barn.

 Initially David undertook a site appraisal of the property for the client during the purchase.
 This was followed by conversations and sketches to explore the possibilities of the building in relation to the clients brief.
 The aim was to provide a contemporary design without compromising the rural setting and massive timber structure of the original barn.
 More specifically, it was to be a working family home that could evolve.